Successful Breastfeeding Blog

 The thought of discontinuing breastfeeding never even occurred to me.
 In all the bad advice I was given, discontinuing breastfeeding was not one of them, although it’s not uncommon for families to be pressured into giving formula.
-Physicians and even other LCs sometimes demonize a mother’s milk for causing problems in an infant or act like giving up dairy is completely impossible.
+Some people demonize a mother’s milk for causing problems in an infant or act like giving up dairy is completely impossible.
 I have no doubt, my breastmilk helped to keep my son’s symptoms from being worse than they already were.
 I can’t imagine how much worse his infections would have been without the immunity help.

 At his 4-month appointment, I was also told I should start him on solid foods.
 I put my foot down and immediately said, “No, thank you.
 We plan on waiting until at least 6 months or until he’s showing signs of being ready.”
 If you haven’t already done so, you should check out this amazing blog by Allison Alexander, LPN, IBCLC, where she talks about why you shouldn’t start solids this early.
 She explains things better than I ever could, but one point she mentions is that breastmilk has properties that coat an infant’s underdeveloped GI system, protecting them from anything bad getting in.
 Solid foods do not have these properties and therefore do not supply a baby with the same immunity.
 My 4-month-old baby with an immune system already in overdrive because of an allergy DID NOT need solid foods to create any more problems.
 Not to mention, repeated treatments with antibiotics on a small baby can cause more GI issues and yeast infections.